syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

 * Samples  – contains sample code that demonstrate usage of all the components.

->  **Note:** **Mac** and **Linux** users will not be able to use the **Reporting and Business Intelligence** components since the controls have a server-side .NET dependency.
+N>   **Mac** and **Linux** users will not be able to use the **Reporting and Business Intelligence** components since the controls have a server-side .NET dependency.
->  Also, the exporting functionality available in some of the widgets like the grid will also not be available due to the server-side .NET dependencies.
+N>  Also, the exporting functionality available in some of the widgets like the grid will also not be available due to the server-side .NET dependencies.

 ## Configuring Syncfusion NuGet Packages